-11.11.
+11.11.1.
 PressSync Templates Based on the ISO 12647 Standards

-Curve Pilot provides a number of .prsync templates based on desired printing conditions (profiles) derived from the ISO 12647-2 or ISO 12647-3 standards.
+Curve Pilot provides a number of PressSync templates based on desired printing conditions (profiles) derived from the ISO 12647-2 or ISO 12647-3 standards.

-Within this family of .prsync templates, desired Lab values for CMYK patches, paper, and solids are calculated using Fogra characterization data for standardized printing conditions.
+Within this family of PressSync templates, the desired Lab values for CMYK patches, paper, and solids are calculated using Fogra characterization data for standardized printing conditions.